 Forethought: “thoughtful provision beforehand, provident care; prudence; a thinking of something beforehand; previous consideration; anticipation.”

-“But God remembered Noah and…” 8:1.
+“But God remembered Noah and…” (8:1).
 Had God forgotten Noah while “the water prevailed upon the earth one hundred and fifty days,” (Genesis 7:24)?

 “For My thoughts are not your thoughts, nor are your ways My ways,” declares the Lord.
-“For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts,” Isaiah 55:8;
+“For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts,” (Isaiah 55:8);

-…we can be certain Noah was not an afterthought.
-What we have read in the previous chapters of Genesis makes this abundantly clear.
+What God has declared in the previous chapters of Genesis makes His Forethought abundantly clear.
 In remembering Noah, God was choosing to turn away from His judgment on mankind and turn again to His grace and mercy towards us.

-His plan of salvation became abundantly clear; salvation belongs to God; He alone is our salvation from judgment; it was His Forethought all along.
+His plan of salvation became abundantly clear: salvation belongs to God; He alone is our salvation from judgment; it was His Forethought all along.
 There is nothing man can do to rescue himself.
 We only need to come into His provision.

-One day all of sin will be eradicated.
-God will again “remember” and the waters of the flood of sin will subside and a new heaven and new earth will be made ready for God’s saints for all eternity, (Revelation 21).
+One day, all of sin will be eradicated.
+God will again “remember,” and the waters of the flood of sin will subside and a new heaven and new earth will be made ready for God’s saints for all eternity, (Revelation 21).
 It has been His plan, His Forethought, since the beginning.

 In the meantime, this earth-time, let us respond as Noah.
-Noah’s first act was to build an altar to the LORD, surely prompted by an intense gratitude for his salvation and an overwhelming awareness of God’s great mercy.
+Noah’s first act was to build an altar to the LORD (8:20), surely prompted by an intense gratitude for his salvation and an overwhelming awareness of God’s great mercy.
 Today may we live with such gratitude for His great gift of salvation, consumed with the reality of His immeasurable mercy in His Forethought.
 Oh that our very lives be built as an altar, an offering to the Lord, a soothing aroma of humility, gratitude and praise.